School of Medicine

 BioMichelle Mello is a leading empirical health law scholar whose research is focused on understanding the effects of law and regulation on health care delivery and population health outcomes.
-She is the author of more than 150 articles and book chapters on the medical malpractice system, medical errors and patient safety, research ethics, regulation of pharmaceuticals, legal interventions to combat obesity and noncommunicable disease, and other topics.
-Her investigations into the dynamics of medical malpractice litigation, the effects of medical liability reforms, the ability of hospitals to shift costs of medical errors to others, and allocating responsibility for medical errors between hospital systems and individual physicians have been particularly important and impactful.
+She is the author of nearly 200 articles and book chapters on the medical malpractice system, medical errors and patient safety, public health law, regulation pf pharmaceuticals, biomedical research ethics and governance, obesity policy, and other topics.
+The recipient of a number of awards for her research, she was elected to the National Academy of Medicine at the age of 40.

 Administrative Associate, Health Research and Policy

-Current Role at StanfordI provide administrative support to four distinguished faculty in the Epidemiology Division of the Department of Health Research & Policy:
+Current Role at StanfordI provide administrative support to four distinguished faculty researchers in the Epidemiology and Population Health Department of Stanford School of Medicine

--Lorene Nelson, Associate Professor of Health Research and Policy (Epidemiology)
+-Lorene Nelson, Associate Professor of Epidemiology and Population Health

--Julia Simard, Assistant Professor of Health Research and Policy (Epidemiology) and, by courtesy, of Medicine (Immunology and Rheumatology)
+-Julia Simard, Assistant Professor of Epidemiology and Population Health and, by courtesy, of Medicine (Immunology and Rheumatology)

--Victor Henderson, Professor of Health Research and Policy (Epidemiology) and of Neurology
+-Victor Henderson, Professor of Epidemiology and Population Health and of Neurology